rubickecho/n8n-deepseek/README.md

 ![Add Credentials](images/credentials.jpg)

 ## Usage

-> I'm glad that the official n8n has supported the DeepSeek Chat Model at https://github.com/n8n-io/n8n/pull/12873.
-This community node is driven by interest, so I highly recommend everyone to install versions after `n8n@1.77.0` for a better experience of the magic that DeepSeek brings.

 Add a DeepSeek node to your workflow, select the action you want to perform, and enter the required fields.